-Survival Diary from 3 Hurricanes & Lessons Learned, Part 2 of 3
+Survival Diary from 3 Hurricanes continues from Part 1…

 I used a Honda generator (4500 watts rated, 5000 watts max), and it performed flawlessly.
 It will run approximately 8.5 hours on a tank of fuel with enough left over to make sure the tank is not run dry.
 In the time the power was off, I went through approximately 26 gallons of gasoline.
 At today’s prices, that’s less than $100 worth.
 If I had it to do over again, I would not run the refrigerator and maybe not the freezer either.
 It takes far more power to keep them cool than I had estimated.
 Even running the generator all day long and shutting it down at night left the refrigerator just barely cool the next morning.

 - I would probably go with a large ice chest and hope that I could find ice.

 - Eat up whatever you can from the refrigerator and toss the rest out.